All about snakes

 Habitat

-In urban areas, snakes hide out in untrimmed shrubs, woodpiles, debris piles, rock piles, deep mulch, in crawlspaces, under porches and sheds, in basements with a rodent problem.
-They seek cool, moist places in summer.
-In winter, they brumate (hibernate) below the freeze line.
+In urban areas, snakes hide in untrimmed shrubs, woodpiles, debris piles, rock piles, deep mulch, crawlspaces, under porches and sheds, and in basements with a rodent problem.
+Summertime finds them seeking cool, moist places.
+In winter, they brumate below the freeze line.

 Food sources